 Gollagari, R., (2023).
 Organizational justice and academic staff commitment: The roles of academic staff satisfaction and rank in public universities of Ethiopia.
 African Journal of Economics and Management.
 December 2023.
-Emerald Publishers
+Emerald Publishers, Scopus (quartile ranking not assigned)

 (iii) Chapters in Edited Books